smittal3/fundaneed_chatbot/README.md

-# fundaneed_chatbot
+# Chat Bot - FundANeed Foundation (fundaneed.in)
-A chat bot for my NGO's website (The FundANeed Foundation - fundaneed.in) to improve user experience
+A chat bot for my NGO's website to improve user experience